protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 npx docusaurus generate-proto-docs
 ```

 Generate documentation for all Protobuf files within the configured `fileDescriptorsPath` JSON file.
 The generated files are written to `protoDocsPath`.
 A sidebar object is written to the configured `sidebarPath`.
+View the [configuration section](#configuration) for details of these options.

+This command must be run for every content change of `fileDescriptorsPath`.
+This will overwrite all previously generated files, so they should not be modified manually.
+Extension support for these generated files will be coming in the future, so please reach out with your use cases.

 You can view some [generated doc files in the example project](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/example/protodocs).